fnskye/ESP32PCRemote/README.md

 > - Using an always-on device ( A **Raspberry Pi** or another device that stays online 24/7 to act as a secure gateway.)
 > - Setting up tunneling tools like **Tailscale**, **ZeroTier**, or **Ngrok**

-This repository focuses on developing the **core system** — the ESP32-based power control logic.
-If you're interested in the **internet-access setup**, I got a step-by-step tutorial separately to help you get started with secure remote access to your ESP32 controller below.
+This repository focuses on the development of the core system — the ESP32-based power control logic that handles the relay, physical button input, and status indication.
+If you're looking to set up secure internet-based access, I've prepared a step-by-step tutorial (linked below) to help you configure remote control of your ESP32, even behind the CGNAT.

 ---